-Our efforts have also been assisted by the improvements, to which I have already referred, in the general climate of international human rights discussions.
 The most dramatic changes in human rights performance have taken place in the Soviet Union and other east bloc countries such as Hungary and Poland.
 But there have also been improvements outside Eastern Europe, for example in Chile and Vietnam.
 And still other governments like the Philippines and Mexico are making genuine attempts to institute changes.

-The changing face of international consultations on human rights also reflects the way in which economic imperatives are driving and transforming national agendas.
+The changing face of international consultations on human rights also reflects the way in which economic imperatives are driving and transforming national agenda.
 We are witnessing everywhere, and most dramatically in centrally planned economies, the ascendency of pragmatism in economic planning.
 One consequence of this is a growing understanding of the link between respect for human rights and economic growth.
+Not only are human rights abuses bad for business investment, but the freeing up of political institutions and economic and social controls is, arguably, essential to successful modern economies which place a premium on adaptability, free flows of information, dissent and debate, unfettered scientific research and technological change.